Worry about inflation has risen for the tenth month in a row and remains the number one concern in What Worries the World.

-Our monthly What Worries the World survey explores what the public thinks are the most important social and political issues currently across 27 countries, drawing on ten years of data to place the latest scores in context.
-Interviews for this wave were conducted from 22 April 2022 to 6 May 2022.
+Our monthly What Worries the World survey explores what the public thinks are most important social and political issues across 27 countries today, drawing on ten years of data to place the latest scores in context.
+This wave was conducted between April 22nd, 2022 – May 6th, 2022.

 - Inflation remains the number one concern globally: 34% say it is one of the biggest worries facing their country today (+2 points vs. April 2022)